 This is because skin can lose its elasticity as a result of being stretched over a long period of time.
 Unfortunately, once this elasticity has been lost, it is unlikely that your skin will shrink to suit your new body shape.

 For these patients, Dr Moradi offers a range of procedures like abdominoplasty, arm lift and thigh lift.
-During your initial consultation, Dr Moradi will work with you to create a tailored treatment plan to help you achieve a more sculpted silhouette.
+During your initial consultation, Dr Moradi will work with you to create a tailored treatment plan.

 Candidates for body contouring

 The most suitable candidate for body contouring is a patient who has lost a large amount of weight following a weight loss procedure or through diet and exercise.
 However, if you are considering undergoing treatment, it is important to consider if you:

 • Have been sitting at a stable weight for at least a year